Multilingualism

 Layout

-As each portal layout is made up of different containers, which are evaluated by screen readers, particularly in the case of accessible concepts, the multilingual titles of the containers must also be taken into account.
+Since every portal layout consists of various containers —which are parsed by screen readers, particularly in accessible designs—the multilingual titles of the containers must also be taken into account.
 You cannot use your own language constants in the layout.
-The individual elements in the layout use correspondingly defined global language constants.
+The individual elements in the layout use appropriately defined global language constants.

-In the "Users" module, country-specific settings can be made in the properties of users.
+In the "Users" module, you can set country-specific settings in the user properties.

-The settings here for time zone, language, format and layout have priority over the settings that are set in the country-specific portal properties.
+The settings here for time zone, language, format, and layout take precedence over the settings specified in the country-specific portal properties.

 Applications